abcafr/github-actions-test/README.md

 Now your client should be able to pull repositories from GitHub with ssh.

-## GitHub Actions: worflows and examples
+## GitHub Actions: worflows, expressions and examples

 ### Creating a workflow